About Kombi Life

-I believe that people are inherently good, that the world offers us a fantastic opportunity for growth and that exploring our glorious planet is not privilege, but a necessity!
+I believe that people are inherently good, that the world offers us a fantastic opportunity for growth, and that exploring our glorious planet is not a privilege, but a necessity!

-For me, this is my most anticipated and grandest adventure to date, I’m embracing the the world and all it can chuck at me… my promise to you is that I will bring you along, every inch of the way!
+For me, this is my most anticipated and grandest adventure to date, I’m embracing the world, and all it can chuck at me… my promise to you is that I will bring you along, every inch of the way!

 I’m a street bitch from the ghetto in Lima, Peru.
 What?
 It’s true!
 Well, I might live on the street, but I have been raised by a hundred international nomads, so I honestly wouldn’t have it any other way.